 A decent update of this page will follow soon.

 Unfortunately, my other books haven’t been translated yet.

-However, a brief summary of my last four books can be found here:
+However, a brief summary of most of my novels can be found here:

 Meisjes, Moslims & Motoren

 A non-fiction travel story about an overland motorbike journey in the footsteps of Ella Maillart and Annemarie Schwarzenbach.

 “One of the most interesting travel books in years.” —De Standaard—